 5 Great reasons to buy from us:

-The Patagonia Powder Bowl Jacket is built tough with 2L GORE-TEX® fabric to provide a windproof and breathable/waterproof layer.
+The Patagonia Insulated Powder Bowl Jacket is built tough with 2L GORE-TEX® fabric to provide a windproof and breathable/waterproof outer layer.

-It is a lined, and insulated shell which provides warmth on the chilliest of days thanks to the 60g and 100g Thermogreen insulation stragegically placed throughout.
+A lined and insulated shell, the Powder Bowl provides warmth on the chilliest of days thanks to the 60g and 100g Thermogreen insulation stragegically placed throughout.

 - Tough 2-layer polyester GORE-TEX® fabric for durably waterproof/breathable and windproof protection; 60- g and 100-g Thermogreen® insulation stays warm even when wet